Challenge On-Ramp to the CCLP Designation - Frequently Asked Questions

 When can I write the Challenge Exam?

-Challenge Exam run monthly starting May 30, 2019 (click to sign up now).
-You can see the full schedule for 2019 here.
+Challenge Exams run monthly.
+You can see the full schedule of upcoming exams here.
 CITT is also happy to make special arrangements for candidates with conflicts or who wish to begin the process sooner.
 Once you have registered for the Challenge Exam, CITT staff will be in touch to confirm your proctor arrangements and the exact date and time for your exam.

 Where can I write the Challenge Exam?

 The exam is hosted online but must be written under closed-book, proctored conditions.
 Your proctor can be a current CCLP designation holder, or a senior executive or HR professional at your company.
 In this case, you can write your exam at your office (or your proctor's office).
 If you need help finding an appropriate proctor, CITT can help you arrange to write your exam at the office or a local CCLP designation holder or at a local exam centre.
-Any fees to write at an exam centre are the responsibility of the candidate.
+Please note that any fees to write at an exam centre are the responsibility of the candidate.
+NEW FOR 2020: Due to ongoing physical distancing requirements in many regions due to the COVID-19 pandemic, remote proctoring is also available.

 How long is the Challenge Exam?